gauthamp10/teched2025-XP264/exercises/ex4/README.md

 2. Module Delivery Channels

-[Delivery channels](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/95a410144d7c449687c957da0cc43a0d.html) are used to control how fast you'd like the modules to be udpated to newly released versions - early adopter of _new features_ or _bugfixes_, or regular.
+[Delivery channels](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/95a410144d7c449687c957da0cc43a0d.html) are used to control how fast you'd like the modules to be udpated to newly released versions:
+- **fast** for the early adopters of new features or, e**specially relevant for Day-2 Operations** - in the cases of emergency need for applying _bugfixes_ or _hotfixes_
+- **regular** for standard delivery for _new features_ and _bugfixes_

 Once navigated in the Kyma Modules overview, click on Edit button.
 - Click here.